 In order to understand the crisis of the Roman republic and the civil war in Rome it is worth having a very quick overview of how Roman society was changing.
 The end of the Roman Republic was rearing its ugly head in spite of the Conquest of Italy and the victory in the Punic Wars.
-We say “in spite” because one would think military and financial success should bring general social wellbeing but these very successes were part of the mounting problem in Roman society in much the same way that the industrial revolution brought recession and poverty for many people in 18th and 19th century Britain:
+We say “in spite” because one would think military and financial success should bring general social wellbeing, but these very successes were part of the mounting problem in Roman society.
+This was a similar effect to the industrial revolution bringing extreme poverty for many people in 18th and 19th century Britain.

-A significant social change was Marius’ creation of a professional army: giving the plebeians a new hope through a basic military salary, a cut of the booty and eventually a pension including a small parcel of land.
-It is hardly surprising that by the time of emperor Nero this growing plebeian army came to hold the knife by the handle in nominating the emperors, starting with claudius and Nero but most noticeably after Nero’s fall during the year of the four emperors and the nomination of Vespasian.
+A significant social change was the creation of a professional army by General Marius.
+This gave the plebeians a new hope through a basic military salary, a cut of the booty and eventually a pension including a small parcel of land.
+It is hardly surprising that by the time of emperor Nero this growing Roman army made of Plebeians came to hold the knife by the handle in nominating the emperors, starting with Claudius but most noticeably after Nero’s fall during the year of the four emperors and the nomination of Vespasian and many later emperors.

-Sure enough, Sulla a former lieutenant of Marius’ returned with his legions from successful war campaigns in the east against Athens and Mithridates.
+The crisis of the Roman Republic deepened when Sulla, a former lieutenant of Marius, returned with his legions from successful war campaigns in the east against Athens and Mithridates.
 He led a counter-coup and told the people of Rome that things were now going to go “as they ought to”.
-Shadowing Marius, Sulla decided to “purge” Rome of all potential enemies and ex allies of Marius.
-Tens of thousands of Italians were killed.
-Sulla had long lists of “wanted” persons and whoever killed a proscribed person would receive a reward.
+Shadowing Marius, Sulla decided to purge Rome of all potential enemies and ex allies of Marius.
+Thousands of Italians were killed.
+Sulla had long proscription lists of wanted persons and offered rewards for their killing.
 It is said that a little short of 5000 citizens of Rome were killed.

-At this time Caesar was approximately 18 years old and given the family ties and allegiances already mentioned you can see how he was soon added to Sulla’s lists of proscribed persons.
+At this time Julius Caesar was approximately 18 years old and given his family ties to Marius he was soon added to Sulla’s proscription lists.
 However he was fortunate enough that friends interceded for him and Sulla had the young man spared saying something along the lines of “In that boy there is many a Marius”.

 Sulla later resigned dictatorship having first managed to bring power back into the hands of the senate and nobles for whom unfortunately there was little respect at this time.